axiomhq/axiom-go/README.md

 ## Authentication

 The client is initialized with an access token.
-The access token can be an API token retrieved from the settings page of the Axiom deployment or a personal token retrieved from the users profile page.
+The access token can be an API token retrieved from the settings page of the Axiom deployment (`Settings` -> `API Tokens`) or a personal token retrieved from the users profile page (`Settings` -> `Profile`).

 When using Axiom Cloud the users organization ID must be provided in case a personal token is used.
+It can be retrieved from the address bar of the web browser when visiting Axiom Cloud and copying the identifier after the Axiom Cloud url.
 The organization ID can be omitted in case an API token is used.

 When using Axiom Selfhost the URL of the deployment must be provided.